 The other elevations have low levels of glazing.

 A slightly different approach was taken here.
 The UK climate (and particularly the somewhat higher altitude of this location) tends to be more overcast than in mainland Europe where the Passivhaus standard is most often applied and south facing passive solar gain is relatively less important so glazing was not used to the same extent as the Larch House: rather the heating relies more on internal heat gains and higher insulation values

-The space given over to the MVHRMechanical Ventilation with Heat Recovery is quite considerable.
+The space given over to the MVHRMechanical Ventilation with Heat Recovery.
+This is usually a double fan arrangement which extracts stale air from the house and sucks in fresh air at the same time.
+As the warm stale air is blown out, heat is extracted from it and passed over to the cool incoming air by means of a heat exchanger.
+With the latest technology, over 90% of the heat can be recovered. (see Passivhaus standard) is quite considerable.
 Both houses used one of the most efficient heat exchangers available.
 The Paul unit is rated at over 92% efficient.
 This is the grey box in the picture with the heavily insulated black ducting.
 The silver unit is the heater for the incoming air after it has been through the heat exchanger.
 Note also on the left the orange pipework for the fire sprinkler system which is becoming mandatory for all new housing in Wales.